andersonfrailey/UBI_LaTex/paper.md

 \floatfoot{Source: Author's calculations using OSPC calculator.}
 \end{table}

 The combination of repealing tax deductions and exemptions which lower tax liability and taxing the UBI results in greater tax liabilities for all income earners.
 The UBI alone moves all non-head-of-household filers from the $10$ to $15$ percent tax bracket.
-Total increased tax liabilities of \dtmax{} $\$1.36$ trillion are paid largely by high income earners.
-The bottom ten percent pays \dsmin{} $9.66$ percent of the increased tax liabilities while the top $20$ percent pays $41.71$ percent of the increased tax liabilities.
+Total increased tax liabilities of \dddsxp{} $\$1.36$ trillion are paid largely by high income earners.
+The bottom ten percent pays \dddsnp{} $9.66$ percent of the increased tax liabilities while the top $20$ percent pays $41.71$ percent of the increased tax liabilities.

 There are a handful of tax-units who do see a tax cut: this is due to the repeal of the Social Security and therefore taxable Social Security income.
 Of the tax-units receiving a tax cut, less than one tenth of one percent of all units, their average Social Security income before repeal was [MACRO] $\$38,407$, compared to an average UBI benefit of [MACRO] $\$16,180$.